 How costs to the consumer are affected by changes in energy and climate change policy.

-The Department of Energy & Climate Change (DECC) is committed to being open and transparent about the impacts of these policies.
-The policies impacts document reflects our commitment to publish the estimated cumulative impact of energy and climate change policies on energy prices and bills for households and businesses.
+The Department of Energy & Climate Change (DECC) is committed to being open and transparent about the impacts of energy and climate change policies on energy costs for households and businesses.
+The prices and bills report reflects this commitment.
+It updates the analysis published in March 2013, and incorporates the impact of policy announcements made since then.

 Changes in this year’s report